tenebrousedge/enkaironment/README.md

 Right now, the way to develop this would be to clone the repo, then run `bundle install` to install dependencies.
 One can then use `rubyc` to compile a binary.
 The Dockerfile can also be used for compilation and testing.
 There are a few automated tests, but this code mostly consists of "side effects".
 In point of fact, it's mostly shell commands with a small Ruby wrapper.

-  Simplicio: So why not write a Bash script?
+>  *Simplicio*: So why not write a Bash script?
-  Kai: Bash is the wrong language for most nontrivial applications.
+>  *Kai*: Bash is the wrong language for most nontrivial applications.
-  Simplicio: You're sure that excludes this usage?
+>  *Simplicio*: You're sure that excludes this usage?
-  Kai: Some things would be easier, but I really don't like working with Bash.
+>  *Kai*: Some things would be easier, but I really don't like working with Bash.
-  Simplicio: Fair enough.
+>  *Simplicio*: Fair enough.
 But does that make Ruby the right solution?
-  Kai: Actually no, this should be translated into Crystal, but I wanted to start with something I was familiar with.
+>  *Kai*: Actually no, this should be translated into Crystal, but I wanted to
+>  start with something I was familiar with.
-  Simplicio: Wait, so you're talking about rewriting this?
+>  *Simplicio*: Wait, so you're talking about rewriting this?
 Already?
-  Kai: Probably every project should be thrown away at about 90% completion.
-If you don't want to, you didn't learn anything while doing it.
-But in this case, Ruby is the wrong tool.
+>  *Kai*: Probably every project should be thrown away at about 90% completion.
+>  If you don't want to, you didn't learn anything while doing it.
+But in
+>  this case, Ruby is the wrong tool.
-  Simplicio: So what does that mean for any poor fools who might want to work with this code?
+>  *Simplicio*: So what does that mean for any poor fools who might want to work
+>  with this code?
-  Kai: This is a dead end in some senses.
-Ruby code seems to be pretty directly translatable into Crystal, but it's probably best to just report bugs as you find them, and wait for the next version.
+>  *Kai*: This is a dead end in some senses.
+Ruby code seems to be pretty
+>  directly translatable into Crystal, but it's probably best to just report
+>  bugs as you find them, and wait for the next version.
-  Simplicio: You know, this kinda makes sense in context, but I think you might deserve this "Simplicio" sobriquet a bit more.
+>  *Simplicio*: You know, this kinda makes sense in context, but I think you
+>  might deserve this "Simplicio" sobriquet a bit more.
-  Kai: Ouch.
-Well, if coding isn't a lesson in humility, it probably will be soon enough.
+>  *Kai*: Ouch.
+Well, if coding isn't a lesson in humility, it probably will be
+>  soon enough.
 Either way, this will be better in the future.

 ## Contributing